ldrobnik/10dlc/docs/10dlc.md

 2. On the **Campaign details** page, enter your **Campaign name** for reference purposes and a detailed **Campaign description**.
 3. Under **Select Use case**, choose a use case that best describes your messaging scenario:
    - **Standard** use cases are available for all registered brands and don't need additional approval from mobile carriers.
-   - **Special** use cases are sensitive or critical in nature and may require additional vetting or approval from mobile carriers.
+   - **Special** use cases are sensitive or critical in nature and may require additional approval from mobile carriers.
      :::warning
      Once you've created a campaign, you cannot change its use case.
      :::